Khrafts/hyper-mcp/docs/getting-started.md

 Next steps

-- Configure environment variables: configuration.md
-- Explore tools and integrations: tools/overview.md, integrations/README.md
-- Operations and deployment: operations/README.md
+- **Configure your wallet**: Set up HyperLiquid credentials in configuration.md
+- **Explore available tools**: See tools/overview.md for HyperLiquid and community tools
+- **Contribute protocols**: Add your API as a community protocol (see CONTRIBUTING.md)
+- **Deploy in production**: Follow operations/README.md for deployment guidance